Alexander Sladkovsky

 Alexander Sladkovsky (born 20 October 1965) is a Russian conductor.
 He is the chief conductor and artistic director of the Tatarstan National Symphony Orchestra.
-He was selected as the People's Artist of Russia and People's Artist of Tatarstan, and won the third International Prokofiev Competition in 1999.
+He was selected as a People's Artist of Russia and a People's Artist of Tatarstan, and won the third International Prokofiev Competition in 1999.

 Early life and education

 Alexander Sladkovsky was born in 1965 in the Soviet city of Taganrog.
-He graduated from Moscow Conservatory with a gold medal and Saint Petersburg Conservatory.
+He graduated from the Moscow Conservatory with a gold medal and the Saint Petersburg Conservatory.

 Career

 In 2001, he conducted in a concert at the Hermitage Theatre in honor of the visit of Her Majesty Queen Beatrix of the Netherlands.
 He assisted Mariss Jansons and Mstislav Rostropovich.

 Sladkovsky was the chief conductor of the State Opera and Ballet Theater of the Saint Petersburg Conservatory, and went on to be chief conductor of the Saint Petersburg State Chapel from 2004 until 2006 and the conductor of the New Russia State Symphony Orchestra from 2006 until 2010.

-Since 2010, Sladkovsky is aArtistic director and chief conductor of the Tatarstan National Symphony Orchestra in the city of Kazan (Tatarstan, Russia), considered to be one of the best symphony orchestras in Russia.
+Since 2010, Sladkovsky has served as artistic director and principal conductor of the Tatarstan National Symphony Orchestra in the city of Kazan.

 Organized by the TNSO and Alexander Sladkovsky international music festivals such as Rakhlin Seasons, Miras, White Lilac, Kazan Autumn, Concordia, Denis Matsuev Meets Friends, International Organ festival and Creative Discovery are considered ones of the most prominent events in cultural life of Tatarstan and Russia.
 Alexander Sladkovsky and TNSO run the project “Property of the Republic” for talented pupils from music schools and conservatory students; the educational project for Kazan schools pupils “Music lessons with an orchestra” and the project “Healing through music” for seriously ill children.

 Alexander Sladkovsky is the founder of the Youth Symphony Orchestra of Republic of Tatarstan.

 The TNSO under the direction of Alexander Sladkovsky is the first Russian regional orchestra recorded by Medici.tv and Mezzo channels.
 In 2014, the TNSO conducted by Alexander Sladkovsky performed at the La Folle Journée festival in Japan.
 In 2016, for the first time in the orchestra’s history, it gave concerts during a European tour in the Brucknerhaus (Linz) and in the Golden Hall of Musikverein (Vienna).
 In December 2018, the TNSO and Maestro Alexander Sladkovsky made the first tour in China, and in 2019, the TNSO conducted by Alexander Sladkovsky performed at the La Folle Journée festival in France and Japan as well as La Roque d'Antheron Festival.
 Alexander Sladkovsky and Tatarstan National Symphony Orchestra had concert tours in Turkey (2015), Slovakia (2016), Switzerland (2016, 2017), Germany (2016), Spain (2017, 2020), Dubai (2022), Oman (2022), China (2018, 2023).